Disability support is available if you’re living with one or more disabilities. That might be:

-- Long term (12 months or more) health condition such as diabetes or migraines
+- Long-term health condition (12 months or more) such as diabetes

 - Mental health condition such as depression, anxiety or schizophrenia

 If you have a disability, health need or support-related accommodation requirement, let us know – even if Birmingham is your insurance choice.

 It means we can aim to meet any accommodation requirements you have, and make sure you get access to extra funding or other support as soon as possible.

 Contact Disability Services at intranet.birmingham.ac.uk/disability

 Tell us your requirements when you apply for accommodation online at

 What funding support is available to students in University Accommodation?